vitalab/vitalab.github.io/how-to-contribute.md

 # Setup the pre-commit hooks, to ensure that the changes you commit will respect the rules enforced by the CI
 bash ./utils/setup_hooks.sh
 ```
-It is important to navigate to the folder where you cloned the repository, since **following commands in this guide will
+It is important to navigate to the folder where you cloned the repository, since the **following commands in this guide
-assume you are working from inside this repository**.
+will assume you are working from inside this repository**.

 &nbsp;